google/fleetbench/README.md

 [Bazel](https://bazel.build) is the official build system for Fleetbench.

-Bazel 6 is our supported version.
+We support Bazel version 6 and 7.

 As an example, to run the Swissmap benchmarks: